wpeka/gdpr-cookie-consent/README.txt

 == Change Log ==

-= 1.5 =
-* Integrated the Sellcodes Feedback system.

 = 1.4 =
 * Added Accept All button on consent bar
 * Update Made compatible with Wordpress 5.2.3.